ComplianceAsCode/content/tests/README.md

 In reality, only ID of the rule needs to be correct, group structure is not currently used.

-To quickly open the tests for a rule with ID, add a similar function to your `.bashrc`:
+To quickly find the tests for a rule with ID, add a similar function to your `.bashrc`:

 ```
 function find_tests() {